tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 02/27/2022

 Hi, back again.
 Ready to work on this app.
+Today I'm going to add the interactivity to the app.
+Goal: To learn about handling events and state in React, and use those to start making the case study app interactive.

 ----